simpleanalytics/blog/_posts/content-jujutsu.md

 ### Let’s look at some real-world examples of how we “agree”

-_(Some of these examples are inspired by and can be found in Gary Marx’s book on surveillance “Windows into the soul.”
-A very good read if you want to learn more about the social aspects of privacy!)_
+_Some of these examples are inspired by and can be found in Gary Marx’s book on surveillance [“Windows into the soul.”](https://press.uchicago.edu/ucp/books/book/chicago/W/bo22228665.html) very good read if you want to learn more about the social aspects of privacy!_

 * The **supermarket building** displays a message in the corner: _“In entering here, you have agreed to be filmed.”_
 * The **insurance company** that offers rewards or discounts for wearers of health-tracking devices: _“You do not have to send us any health data you aren’t comfortable with.
 The trade-off is you won’t get points for that.”_